richadudani/Building-Blockchain/README.md

 ### <b> Background </b>
 The blockchain domain is rapidly changing.
 Even those in a highly technical role must stay abreast of what is happening in the digital finance landscape as many FinTech companies are using and creating tools and services that are powered by blockchain.
 As a FinTech professional in these changing times, it's important to not only be aware of the advancements happening within the FinTech blockchain space, but to also understand the process for developing your very own blockchain.

 In this exercise, I have created a two-part series.
-Series 1 contains a case study on a Canadian FinTech company "Wealthsimple" and in the Series 2, I have tried to develope my very own blockchain.
+Series 1 contains a case study on a Canadian FinTech company "Wealthsimple" and in the Series 2, I have developed my very own blockchain.

 ### <b> Summary </b>

 I have accomplished the following main tasks:

 1. Case Study - I have analyzed how one of the Top 10 most popular Canadian financial technology company called "Wealthsimple Inc.", which primarily specializes in online investment management services is now using blockchain technology to solve a standing financial problem in Canada.
+I have researched the domain and written a detailed case study of the company.

 2. I have set up a testnet blockchain for my organization and completed the following tasks.

-* Used Puppeth, to generate a genesis block.
-* Used Geth, a command-line tool, to create keys, initialize nodes, and connect the nodes together.
-* The Clique Proof of Authority algorithm.
+* Set up your custom testnet blockchain.
-* Tried to send a test transaction
+* Sent a test transaction
 * Created a repository
 * Wrote instructions on how to use the chain for the rest of my team